Towards a Regulated Property Sector

 Besides licensing requirements, the law also imposes other obligations on people holding any of the regulated occupations.
 For instance, any partnership formed by a real estate agent and any other person must obtain the Board’s authorisation before engaging in intermediary activities.
 This applies in addition to the legal formalities otherwise necessary for any partnership to be incorporated or registered.
 The Board’s remit extends also over the duty to approve names for property brokers or real estate agents.
 The approval of names will depend on any resemblance to the name of any other person, firm or company operating under a local or foreign property broker or real estate license, considering whether such resemblance will prompt deceit.

 Moving away from Board authorisation, the law also imposes the duty on persons in such occupations to inform clients of the fees applicable on concluding the transaction.
-The law also caters for a right of fair compensation due, as quantified by court, where a transaction falls through following services being rendered.
+The law also caters for a right of fair compensation due, as quantified by the court, where a transaction falls through following services being rendered.
 This heightens the importance of having adequate engagement agreements or service agreements in place with every potential buyer or potential seller.

 Licensing Eligibility Criteria

 The licensing eligibility is set out in Article 4 of the Real Estate Agents, Property Brokers and Property Consultants Act.
 The first criterion for eligibility is that, unless legally emancipated to trade in line with Article 9 Commercial Code, a candidate is only eligible to obtain a license if one is more than eighteen years old.
-The second is an academic criteria, satisfied on obtaining a certificate in real estate which covers legal, financial, technical and communication issues, as well as marketing and sale.
+The second is an academic criterion, satisfied with obtaining a certificate in real estate which covers legal, financial, technical and communication issues, as well as marketing and sale.
 Equivalent qualifications recognized by the Malta Qualifications Recognition Information Centre are also accepted.
 The requisite academic level depends on whether one is a property consultant or otherwise.

 Whilst the eligibility criteria are rather wide, the law restricts licensing access in case of bankruptcy without an order of discharge, or if the applicant’s conduct and repute, financial position and the general public interest render an applicant not fit and proper to engage in such activities.

-In terms of the Declaration of Intent Regulations 2020, any real estate agents, property brokers, property consultants or branch manager who did not meet the qualification criteria but wished to apply nonetheless were required to inform the Board of their intention to apply for a licence by the end of March of 2021.
+In terms of the Declaration of Intent Regulations 2020, any real estate agents, property brokers, property consultants or branch managers who did not meet the qualification criteria but wished to apply nonetheless were required to inform the Board of their intention to apply for a licence by the end of March of 2021.

 The Application Process